 Reports to: Assistant Manager, Superintendent or Assistant Superintendent

 GENERAL DESCRIPTION / PURPOSE:

-BONUSES: $500 paid after 3 months of continuous employment and another $500 paid after 6 months of employment!
+BONUSES: $500 after 3 months of continuous employment and another $500 after 6 months of employment!

-Loram offers medical insurance, dental insurance, life insurance, 401K with 150% match up to 6%, and many other great benefits!
+Loram offers medical, dental and life insurance, 401K with 150% match up to 6% of your gross income (every $1.00 you contribute, Loram will contribute $1.50), and many other great benefits!
+There is NO per diem for this position.
+Employees are responsible for all personal expenses including, but not limited to food, laundry and entertainment.
 Loram pays for hotel/motel rooms and all work-related travel to and from the job site (flights, buses, etc.).
-Per diem is not offered.
-Employees are responsible for all personal expenses including, but not limited to food, phone and laundry.

 - Must be able to travel 100% of the time, including international, using any method of transportation

 - Must be able to perform physically strenuous work outdoors in all types of weather